vtex-apps/io-documentation/docs/en/Recipes/layout/using-flex-layout.md

 },
 ```

-As you can see, the `store.custom#about-us` consists of a single `flex-layout.row` block.
-A `flex-layout.row` is always the highest order block of the `flex-layout`, and you should never use the `flex-layout` block directly.
+As you can see, the `store.custom#about-us` block consists of a single `flex-layout.row` block because it is always the highest order block of the `flex-layout`.
+You should never use the `flex-layout` block directly.

-Okay, so now that we declared that we are going to use `flex-layout.row#about-us`, let's actually define it:
+Now that we declared that we are going to use `flex-layout.row#about-us`, let's actually define it:

 ```json
 "store.custom#about-us": {